valory-xyz/market-creator/README.md

 # Market creator

-Market creator is an autonomous service created with the [Open Autonomy framework](https://docs.autonolas.network/open-autonomy/) that processes worldwide news using an LLM and opens prediction markets on the Gnosis chain.
+Market creator (market maker) is an autonomous service created with the [Open Autonomy framework](https://docs.autonolas.network/open-autonomy/) that processes worldwide news using an LLM and opens prediction markets on the Gnosis chain.
 The service roughly works as follows:

 1. Gather headlines and summaries of recent news through a third-party provider.
 2. Interact with an LLM (using the gathered information in the previous step) to obtain a collection of suitable questions to open prediction markets associated to future events.